combinatorist/resume/resume-tim-eccleston.md

 - Tested my algorithm against randomly-generated obstacles (Maple)
 - Revised my algorithm with increasingly realistic assumptions and presented results to my class

-## Team-Participant in the Mathematical Contest in Modeling
+## Co-Author in the Mathematical Contest in Modeling
 (COMAP: 2013)
 - Collaborated with 2 team-members in an international math competition on a 72 hour deadline
 - Mathematically modeled, projected, and optimized a system for cleaning and allocating Russia’s water resources